 The Commission keeps track of all these its efforts to improve legislation through the REFIT Scoreboard, which provides an overview of simplification initiatives and their status in a wide range of policy areas.

-In line with the engagement taken in the Interinstitutional Agreement on Better Law-Making, the Commission presents annually a survey of the Union's efforts undertaken to simplify legislation, avoid overregulation and reduce regulatory burdens in an Annual Burden survey.
+In line with the commitment made by the Commission in the Interinstitutional Agreement on Better Law-Making, the Commission also presents yearly a survey of the Union's efforts undertaken to simplify legislation, avoid overregulation and reduce regulatory burdens in an Annual Burden survey.